On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

 \subsection{Four-layer fully connected NN}

-Now we show that our theoretical conclusion for problems satisfying the PL condition is also applicable for the training of a four-layer fully connected NN, i.e., the convergence rate of GD with $\srh$ is faster than the one with $\csr$, though the PL condition does not hold here.
+Now we show that our theoretical conclusion for problems satisfying the PL condition is also applicable for the training of a four-layer fully connected NN.
+In particular, the convergence rate of GD with $\srh$ is faster than that with $\csr$, although the PL condition does not hold here.
+The latter property is showcased for both fixed-point and floating-point representation systems.
 The NN is trained to classify the 10 handwritten digits (from 0 to 9) in the MNIST database.
 Again, the pixel values are normalized to $[0,1]$.
 The NN is built with the ReLu activation function in the hidden layer and the softmax activation function in the output layer.
 The hidden layers contain 512, 256, and 128 units.
-In the backward propagation, the cross-entropy loss function is optimized using the gradient descent method.
+In the backward propagation, the cross-entropy loss function is optimized using GD.
 The weights matrix is initialized using Xavier initialization \cite[]{glorot2010understanding} and the bias is initialized as a zero vector.